-Eggplant is one of those foods, like summer squash, I often hear people say they don’t like.
+Eggplant is one of those foods, like summer squash.
+I often hear people say they don’t like it.
 And, as usual, I tell them that they just haven’t had it prepared well.
-On it’s own, without any seasoning, eggplant can indeed be a little tasteless and bitter.
+On its own, without any seasoning, eggplant can indeed be a little tasteless and bitter.
 But that’s exactly why we need to know how to handle and prepare this nightshade veggie for maximum flavor and health benefits – like the ton of fiber and manganese it contains.
 And, when done well, eggplant can rival the taste and texture of chicken – making it a vegetarian favorite.

-It’s often said you should salt eggplant and let it sit for 30 minutes or so in order for the water, and bitterness, to be released.
+It’s often said you should salt the eggplant and let it sit for 30 minutes or so for the water and bitterness to be released.
 I say go for it – if you have the time and have planned ahead.
 I often don’t.
 Having tried it both ways, I can’t say I see a significant difference in the end, especially in a dish like this.